mhahsler/arules/docs/measures.md

 **Reference:** @arules:Hahsler:2007

-Adaptation of the lift measure where instead of dividing by the expected count under independence ($E[C_{XY}] = n_X / n \times n_Y / n$) a higher quantile of the hypergeometric count distribution is used.
+Hyper-lift adapts lift by replacing the expected count under independence, $E[C_{XY}] = n_X n_Y/n$, with a high quantile of the hypergeometric count distribution.
 This is more robust for low counts and results in fewer false positives when hyper-lift is used for rule filtering.
 Hyper-lift is defined as: